Introduction

 Key Components of Continuous Testing:

-• Continuous Integration (CI): Continuous integration, a cornerstone of continuous testing, involves consolidating codes from development teams into a central repository.
+- Continuous Integration (CI): Continuous integration, a cornerstone of this testing in DevOps, involves consolidating codes from development teams into a central repository.
 This collaborative approach can lead to potential bugs.
-However, continuous testing automates test executions upon code integration, empowering testers to detect and rectify errors swiftly.
+However, this testing in DevOps automates test executions upon code integration, empowering testers to detect and rectify errors swiftly.
 Identifying issues before product release saves companies significant time, cost, and effort.

-• Continuous Delivery (CD): An integral phase within continuous testing, continuous delivery facilitates incremental product updates through small, frequent changes.
+- Continuous Delivery (CD): An integral phase within this testing in DevOps, continuous delivery facilitates incremental product updates through small, frequent changes.
 In this model, development teams maintain deployable code versions at every developmental stage, ensuring readiness for production deployment.

-• Test Automation: Test automation is crucial in continuous testing, providing rapid feedback to all teams involved.
-Continuous testing tools empower development teams with early and consistent feedback, enabling timely updates well before product or feature releases in the market.
+- Test Automation: Test automation is crucial in this testing, providing rapid feedback to all teams involved.
+This testing tools empower development teams with early and consistent feedback, enabling timely updates well before product or feature releases in the market.
 The efficiency gained through automated testing enhances overall development processes.

 Check: How to Boost Performance with Continuous Testing in DevOps